These insurance policies cover the most common accidents, liability claims, and damages that could impact your small business.

 EPLI insurance coverage helps pay for legal expenses when an employee sues over discrimination, harassment, wrongful termination, or similar employment issues.

-A small tech company should considering buying both property and liability insurance policies, which protect against different types of financial losses.
+A small business should consider buying both property and liability insurance policies, which protect against different types of financial losses.

-Business liability insurance helps cover costs when someone sues your tech company.
+Business liability insurance helps cover costs when someone sues your company.
 It can help pay for legal defense costs, settlements, and court-ordered judgments.
-Commercial general liability insurance is the most common liability policy in the technology industry.
+Commercial general liability insurance is the most common liability policy in any industry.
 It provides financial protection against slip-and-fall accidents and other risks from interacting with clients and customers.

 Commercial property insurance can help pay for repair or replacement of your business property, including your building if you own it.